MaksymT17/aquamarine/readme.md

 conditions.

 ## Target:
-Find optimal solution to implementation and figure out how to make such recognition in a best way.
-Sharing it between professional developers can be used for discussions about approaches, algorithms to find best practices to make recognition fast and useful for different purposes.
+Find optimal solutions for implementation and figure out how to make recognition of image characteristics in a best way.
+In simple words: how to collect most important information based on picture data and use it for further analysis, paying into attention that collecting of every particular properties of image are time/CPU/power consuming operations.
+Sharing it between professional developers can be used for discussions about approaches and algorithms to be used.
 Every improvement idea are welcome!

 ## Components, sub-folders description: